-The foot alignment clinic is a specialty biomechanics clinic formed to forge the latest in research, innovation and musculo skeletal knowledge.
-The aim of the clinic is to correct common biomechanical malalignment, via the use of orthotics made from the internationally patented ‘Foot Alignment System ‘.
-We believe that we can provide and guarantee the most comfortable and anatomically perfect orthotics available in Australia.
+The foot alignment clinic is a biomechanics clinic formed to forge the latest in research, innovation and musculo skeletal knowledge.
+The aim of the clinic is to correct common biomechanical malalignment, via the use of custom orthotics made from the internationally patented ‘Foot Alignment System ‘.
+We believe that we can provide and guarantee the most comfortable and anatomically perfect custom orthotics available in Australia.
 Please review our methodology and decide for yourself.

 Musculoskeletal problems are widespread and affect persons of all ages, occupations and lifestyles.
 The role of preventing and treating musculoskeletal problems falls within the skills of many health practitioners-biomechanists, physiotherapists, chiropractors, osteopaths, podiatrists and massage therapists.
 The common thread of these professions lies in the goal of promoting appropriate range of motion, good alignment and good muscle balance.